-It’s a simplified, pocket-less, and slightly-larger version of my Kid’s Travel Toy Blanket with VELCRO Loops.
+My DIY baby tag blanket free sewing pattern is a simplified, pocket-less, and slightly-larger version of my Kid’s Travel Toy Blanket with VELCRO Loops.
 I realized that I was fresh out of my beloved Snag-Free VELCRO so I used ribbons only, but you could add in the VELCRO to attach toys if you’d like.

 I love the floral fabric that I got at Jo-Ann, great black-and-white contrast for newborns, feminine, and elegant just like Cristin.
 The impossibly snuggly gray fabric on the back is also from Jo-Ann in the baby fabric aisle.

-This DIY baby blanket pattern is easy enough that you should finish it in a couple hours.
-Pair it with a couple handmade baby burp cloths with loops for toys and binkies and you’ve got a smart-looking, handmade baby gift.
+This DIY baby blanket pattern is easy enough that you should finish it in a couple of hours.
+Pair it with a couple of handmade baby burp cloths with loops for toys and binkies and you’ve got a smart-looking, handmade baby gift.